HSA vs. FSA: The difference and how to choose

 What is an HSA?

-A health savings account is similar to a personal savings account.
-The difference is that the money paid into the HSA is earmarked for the purpose of paying health care expenses.
-With an HSA, you are its owner, not your employer or any other entity.
-This gives you more control of the contributed funds compared with an FSA.
-Like an FSA, a benefit with an HSA is that funds deposited in the account are not taxed.
+An HSA is similar to a personal savings account, although the money paid into the HSA is earmarked for paying health care expenses.
+You’re the owner of an HSA account — unlike an FSA, which your employer owns.
+This gives you more control of the funds compared with an FSA.
+Like an FSA, a benefit of an HSA is the funds deposited into the account are not taxed.

-The table below compares the two options based on 2022 requirements and restrictions.
+The table below compares FSAs and HSAs based on 2022 requirements and restrictions.

 |Flexible Spending Account (FSA)||Health Savings Account (HSA)|